A Very Happy New Year to you all!

 Then on the 1st, families will usually eat osechi-ryori (御節料理), which is traditional food for the New Year.
 Well, I could continue to share about Japanese culture and traditions during this time, but thinking back on some of the New Years that I spent in Japan, I was reminiscing the days when my Grandparents were still alive.
 My Grandma on my mother’s side practiced the Japanese Tea ceremony and so on New Year’s day, my family would walk over to her house in the afternoon, usually after our hatsumode in the morning.
 When I was younger in high school, I remember I did not have much patience for the tea ceremony (which is a shame…) and the perception of time felt rather long as I waited my turn to receive my matcha, specially served by my Grandma.
 But I recall bits and pieces.
 Like her explaining parts of the ceremony and after receiving the tea, to also admire the matcha bowl...

-Now that we’ve started talking about tea, you may be wondering if there is any special kind of tea that we drink on New Year’s in Japan.
+Since we are on the topic of tea, you may be wondering if there is any special kind of tea that we drink on New Year’s in Japan.
 The answer is Yes!
-And this tea is called an obukucha.
-Although, to be honest, I actually have not had obukucha on New Year's day in Japan… Perhaps, this is because I am from Tokyo and obukucha is traditionally enjoyed in the Kansai region (around Kyoto and Osaka).
+And this tea is called an obukucha (or ofukucha).
+Although, to be honest, I actually have not had obukucha on New Year's day in Japan.
+Perhaps, this is because I am from Tokyo and obukucha is traditionally enjoyed in the Kansai region (around Kyoto and Osaka).
 So, what is an obukucha?
 It is a sencha tea with ume (Japanese plum) and musubi-kombu (knotted kelp).
 Because of this mix, you’re likely to experience a unique dance of your green tea and the sourness and saltiness coming from your plum and kelp.

-To share a bit of the origin story of this tea, centuries ago in the year 951, there was an epidemic in the Kyoto region, and a priest named Kuya is said to have offered tea with ume to those suffering from the disease.
+To share a bit of the origin story of this tea, centuries ago in the year 951, there was an epidemic in the Kyoto region, and a priest named Kuya Shonin is said to have offered tea with ume to those suffering from the disease.
 It is said that this tea helped to alleviate the symptoms and that the people were able to recover.
-Soon after the incident, it is said that Emperor Murakami drank this tea at New Year's.
+Soon after this incident, story goes that Emperor Murakami drank this tea at New Year's.
 Because the emperor drank this tea, it was named kofuku-cha 皇服茶 (ko 皇 meaning emperor, fuku 服 meaning to drink).
 The word 'kofuku 幸福' in Japanese also means happiness or fortune and that is where the name obukucha 大福茶 (o 大 meaning big, fuku 福 meaning luck) comes from.
 This specific tea has gold powder (edible gold flakes), and that is why it tends to be the perfect cup of tea for fancy and celebratory occasions!
-Generally, obukucha is enjoyed on New Year's or around this time period in the Kansai region.
-From what I understand however, it seems quite rare even for families in the Kansai area to have this tea for New Year's.
+Generally, obukucha is enjoyed on New Year's or around this time period in specific parts of the Kansai area.
+Families may add kelp, plums, and/or brown rice, all of which are considered to be good luck charms.
 Recently, because of its association with fortune and prosperity, people may gift or serve it on other special occasions like weddings and birthdays.

 Now that I think about this, although I am from Tokyo and obukucha is less typical in this region, when I had a cold or had a sore throat, my Grandma would tell me to have an ume and drink green tea.
 While the tea didn’t have gold flakes in it, I feel this is kind of like grandparents' wisdom, or knowledge, that has been passed down from generations in Japan.
 It may be a bit late to drink for the most recent New Year celebration.
 But if you would like to try obukucha to have a celebratory tea time in the near future (or however you wish), we do have obukuchas at Yunomi.
 The packaging is quite nice and so it would also make a wonderful gift!